What Is Generative AI?

 Now see the following painting.
 Is the color scheme of this painting just right?
 Does it look realistic, or could it be the work of a poor artist?
 Take a closer look and think about how the colors and details are applied.

-Finally, watch the following short video clip: Does this video appear to be captured by a camera, or could it be artificially generated?
+Finally, watch the following short video clip: Does this video appear to have been captured by a camera, or could it have been artificially generated?
 Does the realism of the scenes and movements seem authentic, or does something about it feel off?

 What you just analyzed—the riddle, the image of the forest, and the lifelike video—are the creation of generative AI systems.
-These interactive elements serve as a reminder that in the near future, behind every seemingly human-made work may lie the complex, hidden process of artificial intelligence.
+These interactive elements serve as a reminder that, in the near future, behind every seemingly human-made work may lie a complex, hidden process driven by artificial intelligence.

 What exactly is generative AI?